Here I will share my latest blog posts with you.

 I had the radiotherapy at the end of October 2024, and after a month of being extremely tired, I feel absolutely fine.
 I just have a two year wait to see if the treatment has worked.

 Now I don't want to come across as though that any of this hasn't affected me in anyway, I can assure you that it did.
-When I first received my diagnosis, I as a mess!
+When I first received my diagnosis, I was a mess!
 But I have a son with special needs who needs me, so I had to come to terms with my diagnosis quickly and look for the positives - which are this isn't cancerous, it won't kill me, and yes I might have days where I am particularly off balance and very dizzy, but I can have a normal life with this tumour.

 This leads me onto why 2025 is going to be the year of me.
-I need to get my acid reflux under control again, so I will be looking at ways I can do that, and whiclst I'm doing that, I will be looking at how I can reduce my blood pressure.
+I need to get my acid reflux under control again, so I will be looking at ways I can do that, and whilst I'm doing that, I will be looking at how I can reduce my blood pressure.
 I know reducing my stress levels will help both my acid reflux and blood pressure, so finding ways to do that is essential.

 I want to get back into exercise again, it's something I have always enjoyed, and for some reason has fallen to the wayside - time or lack of?
 For Christmas I actually got a pair of walking boots, an incentive to get back outside again!
 I am very lucky to live in a beautiful part of the country, with lots of amazing walks on my doorstep, along with The Lake District just over an hours drive away.
 The best part it's a free activity that the whole family can do including Copper.